codevalley/friday-api/docs/guides/deploy-publish.md

 ## **10. (Optional) Using No-DB or External DB**

-- If you don’t need a local MySQL container, you likely have a second compose file (e.g., `docker-compose.no-db.yml`).
+- If you don't need a local MySQL container, you likely have a second compose file (e.g., `docker-compose.no-db.yml`).
 - In `.env`, set `EXTERNAL_DB=true`, specify external DB settings.
 - Then run:
   ```bash